aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 Whenever you wrap a state update inside of `React.startTransition`, that tells React that that update, which we'll call a **transition**, may trigger a computationally expensive render, and as such, **to not block any other higher-priority events that may occur during that render**.

 > [!NOTE]
+> A **transition** is a non-urgent, interruptible state update that allows React to defer updating the UI until all the work and the transition is complete.

+> [!NOTE]
 > `startTransition` allows developers to mark specific state updates as lower priority.
 Any state updates wrapped in `startTransition` will be treated as non-blocking updates that can be interrupted if a higher-priority update occurs.

 The way it works is while React is busy working on the transition, it will continue to show the user what they were already seeing, while at the same time, checking every 5ms to see if there are any other higher-priority events that it should prioritize.